Good and evil: Judaism

 In Judaism, yetzer hara is the congenital inclination to do evil, by violating the will of God.
 The term is drawn from the phrase "the imagination of the heart of man [is] evil" (יֵצֶר לֵב הָאָדָם רַע, yetzer lev-ha-adam ra), which occurs twice at the beginning of the Torah.
 Genesis 6:5 and 8:21.
 The Hebrew word "yetzer" having appeared twice in Genesis occurs again at the end of the Torah: "I knew their devisings that they do".
 Thus from beginning to end the heart's "yetzer" is continually bent on evil, a profoundly pessimistic view of the human being.
 However, the Torah which began with blessing anticipates future blessing which will come as a result of God circumcising the heart in the latter days.

-In traditional Judaism, the yetzer hara is not a demonic force, but rather man's misuse of things the physical body needs to survive.
+The yetzer hara is man's misuse of things the physical body needs to survive.
 Thus, the need for food becomes gluttony due to the yetzer hara.
 The need for procreation becomes promiscuity, and so on.
 The yetzer hara could thus be best described as one's baser instincts.
+It is not understood as a demonic force.

 According to the Talmudic tractate Avot de-Rabbi Natan, a boy's evil inclination is greater than his good inclination until he turns 13 (bar mitzvah), at which point the good inclination is "born" and able to control his behavior.
 Moreover, the rabbis have stated: "The greater the man, the greater his [evil] inclination."